raspilicious/fiadh/README.md

 # fiadh
 A dice-rolling bot for use with The Forests of Faera roleplaying game.

+Type `.help` for a list of Fiadh's commands.
 ```
 Fiadh commands:
 .r dX    for a simple roll